Partial Solar Eclipse 3/29/2025

 March 29th, 2025

 One of the highlights of 2024 was the Great American Eclipse that captured the attention of our entire country.
-Millions were able to witness either a partial or total solar eclipse, and in 2025, there will be another opportunity to witness an eclipse.
+Millions were able to witness either a partial or total solar eclipse, and in a few months, there will be another opportunity for a celestial celebration.

-On March 29, 2025 a partial solar eclipse will be visible in areas of Europe, Asia, Africa, North America, South America and the Atlantic and Arctic Oceans.
+On March 29, 2025 a partial solar eclipse will be visible in areas of North America, South America, Europe, Asia, Africa and the Atlantic and Arctic Oceans.
+This partial eclipse will occur at sunrise in North America and mid-morning across Europe.

 Major cities like Boston, Montreal, and New York City will also be in the path to experience a partial solar eclipse.
 But if you're not in the northeast, especially in the New England area, you won't notice anything obscure in the sky.